FAMILY HEALTH CENTERS

 DEPARTMENT OF FAMILY & COMMUNITY MEDICINE, UCSF FRESNO

 UCSF Fresno offers a unique blend of training with distinct urban and rural family health centers.
-Residents select from a hospital affiliated primary care training site adjacent to Community Regional Medical Center (CRMC), a community-based family health center in southwest Fresno (Clinica Sierra Vista), or a rural health center located in an agricultural community 25 minutes away in the rural community of Selma.
-(Adventist Health Community Care).
+Residents select from a hospital affiliated primary care training site adjacent to Community Regional Medical Center (CMC), a community-based family health center in southwest Fresno (Clinica Sierra Vista - Elm), or a rural health center located in an agricultural community about 24 miles from CRMC (Adventist Health Community Care - Reedley).
 Family medicine residents have an outstanding reputation in our community and are in great demand in rural, urban and suburban settings.

 CMC FAMILY HEALTH CENTER

-The CMC Family Health Center is one of seven health centers dedicated to the care of the underserved located at the Deran Koligian Ambulatory Care Center (ACC) in downtown Fresno.
-The Family Health Center consists of 16 modern examination rooms.
-In addition, there is a large procedure room, a resident conference room and work area equipped with multiple computers and an AV system for presentations.
+The CMC Family Health Center is located in the Deran Koligian Ambulatory Care Center.
+The Family Health Center consists of 15 exam rooms each equipped with a wall-mounted computer in order to easily review labs and other studies with patients.
+In addition, there is a large resident conference room equipped with several computers and an AV system used for teaching.
 The ACC medical office building borders Community Regional Medical Center and the UCSF Fresno Center.
+In addition to the family medicine center the new, two-story building includes Women’s Health, Children’s Health, Internal Medicine, HIV Special Services, Ophthalmology and Dental services.
 CMC residents have easy access to rotations and lectures taking place at CRMC or the neighboring UCSF Fresno Center.

-CMC residents have the opportunity to care for many patients with a wide spectrum of clinical pathology from diverse cultural backgrounds and multiple ethnic groups making their home in California’s Central Valley.
-A bilingual staff, on-site translation services, and video translation services facilitate access to health care for the area’s diverse population.
+CMC residents have the opportunity to care for many patients with a wide spectrum of clinical pathology from diverse cultural backgrounds.
+This includes Hispanic and Southeast Asian ethnic groups, as well as African-Americans, Native Americans, and others.
+A bilingual staff and translation services facilitate access to health care for the area’s diverse population.

-Adventist Health Community Care Selma presents a unique opportunity for residents who are interested in clinical training and practice at a rural site.
-Selma is a predominantly agricultural community with a population of approximately 23,000.
+Adventist Health Community Care-Reedley (AHCC–Reedley) presents a unique opportunity for residents who are interested in clinical training and practice in a rural site.
+Reedley is a predominantly Hispanic, agricultural community of 25,000 people located 30 minutes from CRMC.

 The CSV pathway offers residents an excellent education that incorporates community-oriented primary care.
-CSV residents have a diverse patient population with ample opportunities for urgent care training and outpatient procedures.
+CSV residents have a diverse patient population with ample opportunities for prenatal care, deliveries, post-partum care and outpatient procedures.
 The acquisition of ambulatory care skills in a multicultural setting is also emphasized providing a practical and relevant education.